Outage Probability Analysis of MRC-Based Fluid Antenna Systems under Rician Fading: Introduction

+Such mathematical modeling of the wireless channel gains incorporating the correlation among the ports has led to several studies in recent years on the performance analysis of FAS-assisted wireless systems.
+Considering the simplified channel model, \cite{9131873} studied the ergodic capacity of a FAS and presented its advantage over the performance of a multi-antenna system; \cite{9833952} derived the level crossing rate, average fade duration, and the ergodic capacity of a FAS; \cite{10858773} used a block-diagonal matrix formulation to study the outage probability (OP) of reconfigurable intelligent surface (RIS)-FAS; \cite{10167904} evaluated the performance of full-duplex cooperative non-orthogonal multiple access (NOMA)-based FAS; \cite{10188603} studied the OP of a FAS with port selection based on practical system delays; and \cite{9715064} proposed learning-based port selection algorithms.
+On the other hand, the fully correlated channel model was utilized to study the performance of FASs in \cite{11459144, 10924151, 11371611, 11184548, 10436574, 10423153}, whereas the FAS with a common port correlation coefficient was adopted in \cite{10980171, 11185052, 10855346, 10078147, 10066316}.

-All the above-mentioned studies, along with many others, restrict their focus to the activation of a single FA port.
-However, the performance of FASs can be greatly enhanced by activating multiple ports through the utilization of a subset of the numerous RF chains already available in next-generation wireless terminals.
+The majority of the above-mentioned studies, along with many others, analyze the performance of FASs assuming non-line-of-sight (NLoS) channels by modeling the channel envelopes as Rayleigh distributed.
+However, the presence of line-of-sight (LoS) components is an important consideration in practical systems, especially when operating between the upper mid-band and sub-THz regimes \cite{Atz25}.
+Thus, to account for these channel conditions, recent studies have considered Rician fading in FAS-assisted systems.
+In this regard, \cite{11098630} derived expressions for the OP of a FAS; \cite{11432102} characterized the output signal-to-noise ratio (SNR) in a continuous FAS employing matched filtering by deriving its approximate distribution in the high-SNR regime; \cite{11106811} studied the sum rate of a FAS-assisted uplink NOMA system; and \cite{11277276} analyzed the performance of a RIS-assisted FAS.
+All the above-mentioned studies restrict their focus to the activation of a single FA port.
+However, the performance of FASs can be greatly enhanced by activating multiple ports through the utilization of a subset of the numerous RF chains already available in next-generation wireless terminals \cite{dash2026}.
 In addition to enabling multi-user communications, this capability represents a step towards realizing the concept of continuous-aperture MIMO, which requires an extremely large number of densely deployed discrete antenna elements \cite{10146286}.
-To this end, \cite{10375698} studied the OP performance of a FAS over Rayleigh fading channels, where a few best ports were selected and combined using maximum ratio combining (MRC).
-However, to the best of our knowledge, no prior study has considered the impact of a line-of-sight (LoS) component, prominent in ultra-dense 6G, indoor, and vehicular networks, on the performance of multi-port FASs.
+To this end, \cite{10375698} studied the outage performance of a FAS over Rayleigh fading channels, where a few best ports were selected and combined using maximum ratio combining (MRC).
+Similarly, \cite{10279614, 10308583} considered the addition of the channel gains at multiple ports to study the OP of a one-dimensional FAS.
+However, the impact of the LoS component, prominent in ultra-dense, indoor, and vehicular 6G networks, on the performance of multi-port FASs is a crucial aspect that remains unexplored.